By understanding how people use this website, we can make improvements to the navigation and content to make the site better and easier to access.

 Passive Information Collection

 “Persistent” cookies are more permanent bits of information that are placed on the hard drive of your computer and stay there unless you delete the cookie.
-Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., passwords), helping to determine what areas of the Web site visitors find most valuable, and customizing the Web site based on your preferences.
-This site does not use persistent cookies.
+Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., passwords), helping to determine what areas of the Web site visitors find most valuable, and customizing the website based on your preferences.
+This website does not use persistent cookies.

 We adhere to security measures to protect your personally identifiable information as you transmit your information from your computer to our site and to protect such information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 However, you should keep in mind that no Internet transmission is ever 100% secure or error-free.
 In particular, e-mail sent to or from this site may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.
 Moreover, where you use passwords or other special access features on this site, it is your responsibility to safeguard them.

-You acknowledge and agree that we shall not be responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent we are required to accept such responsibility by the Data Protection Act 1998.
+You acknowledge and agree that we shall not be responsible for any unauthorised use, distribution, damage or destruction of personal data.

 Comments and Question